Camp Lejeune Prostate Cancer Lawsuits

 • Loss of enjoyment of life

-Yet, it is essential to add that the time to pursue these damages is limited.
+**IMPORTANT** The time to pursue these damages is limited.
 The Act indicates that qualified individuals will only have two years from the date the Act was signed by President Biden (August 10, 2022) to file a legal suit.
-If they do not do so within this time, they can be stopped from going after the money they need.
+If they do not file within this time, they can be barred from receiving the money they need.

-How Much Money Can You Obtain From a Camp Lejeune Lawsuit?
+How Much Money Can You Obtain From a Camp Lejeune Prostate Cancer Lawsuit?

 • The inability to work